What are Pickleberry Pie Hospital Concerts for Kids?

 We’ve brought the healing power of music to 200,000 children.

-Pickleberry Pie Hospital Concerts for Kids provides a monthly concert series for seriously ill and disabled children in Northern and Southern California; Portland, OR; Chicago, IL; Cleveland, Akron, and Columbus, OH; Indianapolis, IN; Baltimore, MD; Washington, DC and surrounding suburbs; and Charlottesville, VA.
-We plan to expand to Wilmington, Philadelphia, and New Jersey.
+Pickleberry Pie Hospital Concerts for Kids provides a monthly concert series for seriously ill and disabled children in Northern and Southern California; Portland, OR; Chicago, IL; Cleveland, Akron, and Columbus, OH; Indianapolis, IN; Baltimore, MD; Washington, DC and surrounding suburbs; Philadelphia, PA, and Charlottesville, VA.
+We plan to expand to New Jersey and Boston.

 We have provided over 5,500 free concerts for kids in about 40 hospitals and special facilities nationwide.